bettersituation/bettersituation.github.io/_posts/2019-08-18-finance-cfa_lv1_schweser_econ_reading_03_02.md

 (1) At each level of M/P, equilibrium point of real market and money market moves
 (2) Then let's ___assume M is constant P is a variable___
-(3) AD curve is a lotus of points where equilibrium of real market and money market achieved as assuming M is fixed and P is a variable
+(3) AD curve is a lotus of points where equilibrium of real market and money market while assuming M is fixed and P is a variable

 ![](/assets/img/finance_cfa_econ_reading_03_02/figure4.png)